About The Study

 Everette E. Dennis is dean and CEO of Northwestern University in Qatar.
-He has extensive international experience with media in Eastern Europe, Latin America, and East Asia as having had assignments in Africa, Russia, and Western Europe.
-He is a lifetime member of the council of Foreign Relations and has served as a trustee of the International Institute of Communications.
+He has extensive international experience with media in Eastern Europe, Latin America and East Asia as having had assignments in Africa, Russia and Western Europe.
+He is a lifetime member of the Council on Foreign Relations and has served as a trustee of the International Institute of Communications.

 He has held professorships at four US universities and is the author of some 45 books on media industries, media law, freedom of expression, journalistic practice and related topics.
 He was senior vice president of the Gannett and Freedom Forum foundations and is a past president of the Association for Education in Journalism & Mass Communication.
 He holds a PhD from the University of Minnesota and has advanced fellowships at Harvard, Stanford and the East-West Center.

 Justin D. Martin is an assistant professor of journalism at Northwestern University in Qatar who studies media and politics in the Arab world.
 A Fulbright scholar, he speaks multiple dialects of Arabic and has lived in Jordan, Egypt and Qatar.
 Martin's PhD is from the journalism school at University of North Carolina.